Build a Desktop VM#

 pip install tox

-Create the Virtual Machine¶
+Build the Virtual Machine#

-Use tox to set up the Python environment and run the build steps.
+We use tox to set up the Python environment and run the build steps.

 tox -a -v # shows available automations